sascha10000/action-scheduler/Readme.md

 The **from** field can be filled with **request.body**, **request.param**, **request.header**, **response.body** and **response.header**.
 And you can set the **to** field to **body**, **header** and **param**.

-\\TODO example with mapping-functions, example with params/headers.
+\\TODO example with mapping-functions; example with params/headers; example with scheduling;

 ### Basic Model
 The whole model centers around the AbstractAction class.
 It defines a generic Action.
 And contains